 “What do you want to say to it, Jesse?”

-“Get out of my body,” Jesse said, his voice barely audible.
+“Get out of my body.”
+Jesse's voice was barely audible.
 “I don’t want you any more.”

 “That’s very good.
 How did your anxiety-animal react when you said that?”